 Since the passage of the Creating Hope Act pediatric priority review voucher program, the FDA has approved 19 new therapies for children with serious illnesses, two of which are for children with cancer.

 Vouchers have traded for as much as $350 million, providing a significant incentive for drug development for seriously ill children. $2 billion in vouchers have been traded.
+Just recently, a voucher was issued to Vertex Pharmaceuticals for their development of a breakthrough therapy for cystic fibrosis that will give tremendous benfit to patients 12 years and older.

 The Creating Hope Act has helped children like Emma Whitehead, who was treated with the first FDA approved drug for a gene therapy, Novartis’ Kymriah, for B-cell precursor ALL.
 Kyrmiah earned a voucher.
 In addition, Y-mABs Therapeutics is using the pediatric priority review voucher program to develop exciting new therapies for children with neuroblastoma and other pediatric cancers.